“If we can’t export the scenery, we’ll have to import the tourists.”

 Banff National Park, in Alberta, Canada is among the world’s most famous scenic parks.
 It borders Jasper to the North, Yoho to the west and Kootenay to the south.
 Together these four parks comprise the bulk of the Canadian Rocky Mountain Parks World Heritage Site.

-Banff was Canada’s first National Park and arguably the world’s second after Yellowstone.
-Park’s Canada was the world’s first National Park Service and was established in 1911.
+Banff was Canada’s first National Park and North America’s second after Yellowstone.
+Park’s Canada was the world’s first National Park Service, established in 1911.

 I am fortunate to consider this region my home, and am long overdue in offering a general introduction to the area.